etha37521-jpg/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 }
 ```

 This declares that a JavaScript function `js_draw_tile` exists and can be called from Rust.
-The actual implementation lives in TypeScript.
+The actual implementation lives in the TypeScript route handler (`src/routes/astar.ts`).

 #### 5. Module Organization

-The codebase follows Rust's module system:
+Each workspace crate follows Rust's module system.
+For example, `wasm-astar`:

 - **`lib.rs`**: Main entry point, exports public WASM functions
 - **`world/mod.rs`**: Game world state, tile management, A* algorithm